 Travel Ideas & Inspiration

-Home > Travel Ideas & Inspiration > 27 Hidden and Iconic Things to Do in Vienna for Every Kind of Traveler
+Home > Travel Ideas & Inspiration > 27 of the Best Things to Do in Vienna in 2026

 Share this post

-Half the fun of traveling is planning what to do on your upcoming adventure - like to the historic city of Vienna.
+Half the fun of traveling is planning what to do on your upcoming adventure, like to the beautifully historic city of Vienna.

-Whether you’re a foodie, history enthusiast, or like to explore hidden sites off the beaten path, there’s something on this list for you!
+Whether you’re a foodie, history enthusiast, or like to explore hidden sites that are just a bit off the beaten path, there’s something on this list for you!

-There are a few quintessential places that every traveler should add to their list of things to do in Vienna.
-Even if it’s your first time, these destinations will set the stage for understanding Vienna’s unique charm.
+There are a few quintessential places that every traveler should add to their itinerary.
+Even if it’s your first time, these attractions/destinations will set the stage for really embedding yourself into Vienna’s unique charm.

-A Vienna must-visit is the Schönbrunn Palace, once home to the Habsburg monarchy.
-Roam through the grand halls, stroll the landscaped gardens, and imagine what life was like as Austrian royalty.
+A Vienna must-visit is the Schönbrunn Palace, once home to the famous Habsburg monarchy.
+You can roll through the grand halls, stroll the landscaped gardens, and imagine what life was like as Austrian royalty.

-The palace, which is ornately decorated with incredible architectural elements, chandeliers, and art, offers gardens, staterooms, and private apartments for you to explore at your leisure.
+The palace, which is ornately decorated with architectural elements, chandeliers, and art, offers gardens, staterooms, and private apartments for you to explore.

-Additionally, there are cafes and restaurants onsite in case you need a mid-visit pick-me-up.
+On top of that, there are cafes and restaurants on-site in case you need a mid-visit pick-me-up and a delicious slice of chocolate cake.
+Why not?
+It's vacation, after all.

 How to visit the Schönbrunn Palace